wzd2502/zidong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I'm Zidong Wang.
-I am currently a Postdoctoral Researcher in the Optima Group(https://optima.cs.cityu.edu.hk/), Department of Computer Science, at the City University of Hong Kong, supervised by Prof. Qingfu Zhang.
+I am currently a Postdoctoral Researcher in the Optima Group(https://optima.cs.cityu.edu.hk/), Department of Computer Science, at the City University of Hong Kong, supervised by Prof. Qingfu Zhang(https://www.cs.cityu.edu.hk/~qzhan7/index.html).
 Previously, I received my B.Eng. degree from the Honors College in 2018 and my Ph.D. degree from the School of Electronics and Information in 2024, both at Northwestern Polytechnical University.
-My Ph.D. studies were supervised by Prof. Xiaoguang Gao.
+My Ph.D. studies were supervised by Prof. Xiaoguang Gao(https://dblp.org/pid/18/5633-1.html).

 My research interests include causal discovery, causal representation learning, and their applications in performance evaluation under complex uncertainty.
 I have published over 10 papers in top-tier journals and conferences such as TKDE, AAAI, and IJCAI, serving as the first or corresponding author.